QuantEcon/lecture-python-intro/lectures/inflation_history.md

 The graph shows logarithms of price levels our  four "hard currency" countries from 1600 to 2000.

-Allthough we didn't have  to use   logarithms in our earlier graphs that  had stopped in 1914 -- we use logarithms now because we want also  to fit observations after 1914 in the same graph as the earlier observations.
+Although we didn't have  to use   logarithms in our earlier graphs that  had stopped in 1914 -- we use logarithms now because we want also  to fit observations after 1914 in the same graph as the earlier observations.

 All four of the countries eventually permanently left the gold standard by modifying their monetary and fiscal policies in several ways, starting the outbreak of the Great War in 1914.